 - A server works as a complete project website.

 Fossil does more than just version control.
-It also supports trouble-tickets, wiki, and a forum.
+It also supports trouble-tickets, wiki, a developer chat room, and a forum.
 The embedded documentation feature provides a great mechanism for providing project documentation.
 The unversioned files feature is a convenient way to host builds and downloads on the project website.

 - A server gives developers a common point of rendezvous for

 syncing their work.

 It is possible for developers to synchronize peer-to-peer but that requires the developers coordinate the sync, which in turn requires that the developers both want to sync at the same moment.
-A server aleviates this time dependency by allowing each developer to sync whenever it is convenient.
+A server alleviates this time dependency by allowing each developer to sync whenever it is convenient.
 For example, a developer may choose to automatically sync after each commit and before each update).
 Developers all stay in sync with each other, without having to interrupt each other constantly to set up a peer-to-peer sync.

 - A server provides project leaders with up-to-date status.

 Project coordinators and BDFLs can click on a link or two at the central Fossil server for a project and quickly tell what is going on.
 They can do this from anywhere — even from their phones — without needing to actually sync to the device they are using.